(800 - 1400 C.E.)

 Copland, Aaron (1900-1990)

 Copland was very interested in educating people about modern music.
 He gave concerts with fellow friend and composer Roger Sessions.
 These Copland-Sessions concerts, served to educate audiences about the new and dissonant music that he and Sessions composed.
-He was also the director of the Berkshire School of Music in Tanglewood, Massachusetts after the great conductor Serge Koussevitzky died.
+He was also the director of the Berkshire School of Music in

 Aaron Copland retired from composing music in 1965.
 This was due to the fact that younger composers were ignoring him, and the general public did not receive his newer works very well.
 Among these works that were ignored by the public was Inscapes, one of the great postwar American scores.
 From then on, Copland focused on a conducting career, specializing in his own scores.